cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- If they come with other [[Vistani]], they are more likely to engage in conversation and share info (see [[Vistani#Vistani Lore|Vistani Lore]])
 - They tell the characters they should visit [[Madam Eva]]

+#### Meeting Ismark
+- He asks for aid in protecting his adopted sister [[Ireena Kolyana]]
+- He invites the PCs to join him and offers to pay for their wine

 ## Events (p 48)
 ### Dream Pies ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))